jonwhittlestone/notes/_posts/2021-04-07-another-post-on-digital-detoxing-the-lightphone.md

 layout: post
 description: Swapping the smartphone for the Lightphone II
 categories: ['Productivity', 'Memories']
-title: Simpler Life: An experiment
+title: An experiment for a simpler life
 image: http://i.imgur.com/fT25Ohd.png
 hide: false
 ---